CRDS/Credits/doc/README.md

 make install # optional
 ```

-This will build dynamic-qt as well if the dependencies are met.
+This will build credits-qt as well if the dependencies are met.

 Dependencies
 ---------------------